Production potential has been estimated to be in the range 1,000 to 4,000 bopd

 - Additional undeveloped reservoirs in the Gros Morne (Upper Cruse) and Lower Cruse formations provide considerable opportunities for future reserves growth

-Since the start of operations in 2012 LGO has more than doubled production and anticipates continuing to increase daily production as additional wells are reactivated and wells are enhanced through work-overs and improved equipment.
+Since the start of operations in 2012 LGO has increased production by around 7.5 times (from around 40 bopd to 300 bopd) and anticipates continuing to increase daily production as additional wells are reactivated and wells are enhanced through work-overs and improved equipment.
 It is anticipated that the first new field development wells will be drilled in the second half of 2013.

 A water-flood project has the potential to recover up to 60 mmbbls of incremental oil from the existing field and since much of the concession is underexplored there is thought to be significant potential for additional exploration opportunities.
 These projects will be considered once primary production from the field has been substantially increased and the production infrastructure upgraded.